-Keep your pets close: From April 15th through September 15th, all pets must be on a leash no longer than 10 feet long, unless otherwise posted.
-If you are at the campground, your dog must be on a leash as well.
+Keep your pets close: All pets must be on a leash no longer than 8 feet long, unless otherwise posted.

 The parks are not a swimming pool: Pets are not permitted on swimming beaches or any other areas that display posted restrictions.
 Also refrain from bathing your pet in recreational swimming areas.